Vyral/base-template/_posts/2019-05-17-looking-at-how-our-market-has-performed-this-year.md

 Once summer hits, activity naturally slows, so jumping into this red-hot market while you still can is crucial.&nbsp;

-The average sales price for active listings and for sold properties is $443,000 and $360,000, respectively; the sales price for sold properties ranges from $359,000 to $379,000 on average.
-It’s not uncommon for our market to be a bit sluggish in the first quarter of the year, though, and we’re sure to see a correction sometime this quarter and into the next.&nbsp;
+The average sales price for active listings and for sold properties is $443,000 and $360,000, respectively; the sales price for sold properties ranges from $359,000 to $379,000 on average. <strong>It’s not uncommon for our market to be a bit sluggish in the first quarter of the year, though, and we’re sure to see a correction sometime this quarter and into the next.</strong>&nbsp;

 Over the last six months, about 1,028 homes have sold in our area; we commonly sell between 2,200 and 2,500 homes in Anchorage each year.
 On average, homes that are selling are closing at about 98.7% of their original list price.